-- lived in the same household as the child for at least 4 of the 6 months immediately before s/he filed the complaint or motion for custody; or, if the child is under the age of 6 months, for at least half of the child’s life; and
+- lived in the same household as the child for at least four of the six months immediately before s/he filed the complaint or motion for custody; or, if the child is under the age of six months, for at least half of the child’s life; and

 - primarily assumed the duties and obligations for which a parent is legally responsible, including providing the child with food, clothing, shelter, education, financial support, and other care to meet the child’s needs.1

 Remember, as a non-parent, even though you may have the right to file for custody based on one of the circumstances discussed above, a judge may or may not grant you custody.
 A judge will look at many factors to try to decide if giving you custody is in the child’s best interest.
-You can read those factors on our Statutes page here.
+You can read those factors on our Selected D.C.
+Statutes page.

 1 D.C.
 Code § 16-831.02(a)(1)